DataDalton/Minecraft-Performance-Guide/Java Arguments/Sources_Credits.md

 I have overhauled the entire look of the guide and brought it to a much more up-to-date standpoint and plan on maintaining it for quite a while moving forward.

-I have also performed my own independent, extensive testing to ensure that accurate results and benchmarking has taken place.
+I have also performed my own independent, extensive testing to ensure that accurate results and benchmarking have taken place.

 <br>